 The low concentration moves down its concentration gradient from an area of high concentration to an area of low concentration.
 This process is driven by diffusion, where particles move spontaneously from regions of high concentration to regions of low concentration until equilibrium is reached.

-No, passive transport does not require ATP because it moves molecules along their concentration gradient, from an area of higher concentration to an area of lower concentration.
-ATP is only required for active transport, which moves molecules against their concentration gradient.
+Passive transport moves down the concentration gradient, from an area of higher concentration to an area of lower concentration.

-Passive transport moves molecules from a high to low concentration gradient.
+Yes, active transport moves molecules against the concentration gradient.